Meet Our Board

 Rebecca, her husband, and two teenage children moved to Ferrum during the height of the pandemic while looking to settle down after spending the previous 2 years traveling the U.S. fulltime.
 Having grown up in the Appalachian foothills in southern Ohio, they knew they wanted to live near the Blue Ridge Mountains and were lucky enough to find a home here in Ferrum.

+"To me, Ferrum Park embodies the true spirit of community and what it means to be a part of something bigger than yourself.
 I've been all over the country, and there's something really special about Ferrum Park.
-I'm not sure if it's the land, the people, the history or the combination of all of them, but when you visit, you'll feel it too."
+Whether it's the land, the people, the history or the combination of all of them, I don't know -